sudhanshuDongre24/react-motion/README.md

 - When you want to drag only from a specific element (handle)
 - When you need external buttons to trigger dragging.
 - When you want full controls over drag events.

+touch support
+snap to cursor
+Disable automatic drag

+## useInView

+`useInView` hook that detects when the provided element is within the viewport.

+## useReducedMotion